projectara/greybus-spec/source/special/svc.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. note:: This operation is deprecated, and should not be used in new designs.

+          The :ref:`svc-module-removed` should be used for any new designs.

 The SVC sends this to the AP Module to tell it that an Interface that was previously the subject of an Interface Hotplug Operation is